 Here’s the thing: having just finished listening to the Maintenance Phase podcast episode on “The Sleep Loss Epidemic” (which, spoiler alert, isn’t really a thing), I found myself thinking back to this blog post (originally published in December 2020).
 My first thought was that I wanted to revise it and make some edits based on things I learned from the episode.
 But then, in rereading it, I realized I don’t actually have as many revisions to make as I thought.
 All the same, it seems worthwhile giving this one a ‘bump’ back to the top of the ol’ inbox.

 “I just don’t sleep. “

 If any of this sounds familiar, you’re not alone.
 This is a conversation I’ve had with people on numerous occasions.
-In the context of training for health and fitness badassery, sleep and recovery play a big role so it’s not uncommon that we end up talking about a lack of sleep.
+In the context of training for health and fitness badassery, sleep and recovery play a big role so it’s not uncommon for us to end up talking about a lack of sleep.